gnuradio/pybombs/README.md

 the Free Software Foundation, Inc., 51 Franklin Street, Boston, MA 02110-1301, USA.

+## Installation

+PyBOMBS can be installed using Python's setuptools.
+From the top level of the source code repository, run

+    $ python setup.py build
+    $ sudo python setup.py install

+This will install PyBOMBS and all required dependencies.
+See

+   $ python setup.py build --help
+   $ python setup.py install --help

+for additional settings.

+For development purposes, it's possible to run pybombs without installation.
+Simply run `pybombs/main.py` and make sure `pybombs/` is in reach.

 ## Prefixes

 A prefix is a directory into which packages are installed.
-The prefix may be /usr/local/ for system-wide installation of packages, or something like ~/src/prefix if you want to have a user-level, local installation path.
+The prefix may be `/usr/local/` for system-wide installation of packages, or something like `~/src/prefix` if you want to have a user-level, local installation path.
 The latter is highly recommended for local development, as it allows compilation and installation without root access.